Definition of

 Example of trial

-Thus, throughout the judicial process, witnesses are presented who refer to the facts, evidence is presented and various experts contribute their knowledge to elucidate how the crime was carried out and who was responsible.
-The judge , when the time comes, must determine whether the accused was actually the perpetrator of the crime.
-If he is found guilty, he will have to punish him according to what is indicated by law.
+In this way, throughout the judicial process witnesses are presented who refer to the facts, evidence is used and various experts contribute their knowledge to elucidate how the crime took place and who was responsible.
+The judge , when the time comes, must determine whether the accused was actually the author of the crime.
+If found guilty, you will have to punish him in accordance with the law.

 Resolution